 Partners: University of Nebraska-Lincoln, Kansas State University, LICOR,

 The Climate Corporation

 Contact: Christopher Neale, Eduardo Santos

-Abstract for KSU-hosted project: The objective of this project is to set up and maintain three eddy covariance (EC)flux towers in Kansas to be integrated to the Parallel 41 Flux Network in the US Great Plains.
+Abstract for KSU-hosted project: The objective of this project is to set up and maintain three eddy covariance flux towers in Kansas to be integrated to the Parallel 41 Flux Network in the US Great Plains.
 The purpose of this network is to provide real-time, quality controlled and processed crop and natural vegetation evapotranspiration (ET), an important parameter for irrigation water management and water balance studies in watersheds and groundwater recharge estimations.
-One of the flux towers will be set up over turfgrass at the K-State Rocky Ford Turfgrass Research Center in Manhattan, KS.
+One of the flux towers has been set up over turfgrass at the K-State Rocky Ford Turfgrass Research Center in Manhattan, KS.
 The other two towers will be installed in wheat production systems in Central Kansas.
-On-site flux calculations will be performed using a new flux processing system (SmartFlux 2 System, LI-COR) at the turfgrass and one of the agricultural sites.
-To ensure the data quality provided to different stakeholders, the SmartFlux 2 System ET estimates will be compared with ET estimates following traditional flux calculation protocols.
-We will also evaluate the feasibility of using existing flux gap-filling protocols to provide real-time estimates of ET when atmospheric conditions are not suitable for EC measurements.
+On-site flux calculations are being performed using a new flux processing system (SmartFlux 2 System, LI-COR) at the turfgrass and one of the agricultural sites.
+To ensure the data quality provided to different stakeholders, the SmartFlux 2 System ET estimates are being compared with ET estimates following traditional flux calculation protocols.
+The team is evaluating the feasibility of using existing flux gap-filling protocols to provide real-time estimates of ET when atmospheric conditions are not suitable for EC measurements.
 The ultimate goal of this evaluation is to identify measurement and gap-filling protocols that allow near-instantaneous accurate ET estimates.
 This will minimize data gaps in the Parallel 41 Flux Network improving the ET dataset quality provided to stakeholders.